Ridhesh05/BOOK-MANAGEMENT/README.md

 # Book Management API
-his project is a RESTful API for managing a collection of books.
+This project is a RESTful API for managing a collection of books.
 It allows users to perform CRUD operations on a book database.

 # Features
 Retrieve all books in the collection.